zjamnik/WNtoEmail/README.md

     "novels": []                            // Table of
 }
 ```
+For some reason Amazon just forgets the cover and TOS on conversion from epuub.
+Both features worked correctly with mobi, but that format is being phased out.
+From what I found, Amazon is being an ass about it and is ignoring built in metadata in favor of getting them from their book database.
+So sending books not bought from them is made intentionally inferior.

 # Usage
 Just run the script with Node.js.
 Intended usage is with a Task Scheduler on Windows.
 There shouldn't be anything OS specific.
 Cron on Linux should work after modifying `"converterPath"` to an appropriate command, but that's untested.